EFForg/cover-your-tracks/README.md

 ### Full Docker Installation

-To generate self-signed certificates for the Panopticlick hosts, cd into `examples/nginx` and run
+To generate self-signed certificates for the Cover Your Tracks hosts, cd into `examples/nginx` and run

     ./generate_self_signed_certs.sh